Blog – Posted on Monday, Jun 01

 In On Writing, bestselling author Stephen King discusses his early-career struggles, offering advice to up-and-coming writers.
 Intimate, honest, and approachable, this book is one every aspiring author should read.
 This encouraging memoir thematizes the power of memory and the importance of perseverance.
-If you needed the inspiration to keep writing, this is the book for you.
+If you needed the inspiration to keep writing, this is one of the best nonfiction books for you.

 36. Persepolis by Marjane Satrapi

 Marjane Satrapi’s Persepolis is an immersive graphic memoir based on the author’s childhood in the Iranian capital of Tehran during the Islamic Revolution.
 As she grows up during a tumultuous chapter of the country’s history, her story is both a coming-of-age tale and a historical chronicle.
 Satrapi’s stark, black-and-white artwork supplements her text to create a thoroughly memorable reading experience.

 37. Freakonomics by Steven D. Levitt and Stephen J. Dubner

-Freakonomics, the famous book by Steven D. Levitt and Stephen J. Dubner, reveals “the hidden side of everything,” as its subtitle makes clear.
+Freakonomics, the famous nonfiction book by Steven D. Levitt and Stephen J. Dubner, reveals “the hidden side of everything,” as its subtitle makes clear.
 It’s a bold claim, but not one that it fails to live up to.
 The authors make the case for constantly asking questions, challenging accepted truths, and looking at facts and data in a novel way.
 Freakonomics is a witty, eye-opening interpretation of the economy, suitable to any reader with an interest in why things work the way they do.